prof-rossetti/nyu-info-2335-201706/projects/freestyle/examples/email-api-client/deploying.md

 heroku run bash -a example-email-app-py # or whatever the name of your Heroku application is. specify the application name only if you control multiple applications.
 ```

-Then run the application like you normally would, except invoke the `python` CLI instead of the `python3` CLI because that's how Python has been installed on the server:
+Then run the application like you normally would:

 ```shell
 python app/email_me.py # for example, if your script is located at this file path